Change Text Size

 For more on monitoring, click here to access the State Support for Basic Public Health Services document.

 To access the local health department Basic Public Health Services FY2017 Program Plan Guidance on reporting, click here.

-To access the Center for Local Health's community health assessment webpage, please click here.
+To access the Center for Local Health's secondary data sources webpage, please click here.

 Privacy, Security and Accessibility | WV.gov | USA.gov | © 2017 State of West Virginia